The 6 Best Sprint Workouts For Beginners

 Even though there are plenty of benefits to sprinting when appropriately done, it does come along with its risks.

-Sprinting is one tough workout which is why it is imperative to take the necessary precautions when performing these sessions.
-If not followed, sprinting can increase the risk of injury and hinder recovery.
+When speed training at your maximum effort, it is imperative to take the necessary precautions.
+If not followed, sprinting can increase the risk of injury and hinder your recovery.

 Therefore, consider the following tips to ensure you are sprinting correctly and working towards reaping the benefits, not taking on unnecessary risk.

 When you are focused on running at top speed, everything else seems to fly out the window as you tend to focus solely on pushing as hard as you can for that short burst of time.
-The problem with this is that usually, form is the first thing lost.
+The problem with this is that usually, sprinting mechanics is the first thing lost.

-Follow these tips for proper running form during our sprint workouts for beginners:
+Follow these tips for proper form during our sprint workouts for beginners:

 • Keep the mass of your body directly over your legs at all times.
 Do not heel strike!
 You must bring your body forward with each step and maintain your body aligned.